 How Does a Pneumatic Conveying Setup Function?

 An air mover creates pressure when you place it at the start of the system to move materials through it.
-If you position the air mover at the termination of the system, it pulls air under a vacuum.
-So, you will be conveying material either under pressure or under a vacuum.
+If you position the air mover at the termination of the system, it pulls air into a vacuum.
+So, you will be conveying material either under pressure or in a vacuum.

-When you set up a pneumatic conveyor to push bulk materials through the system, you can feed them from one source, but push them out to multiple outlets, giving you greater flexibility in production runs.
-When you set up the pneumatic conveying system to pull materials under a vacuum, you can accept from various input sources to collect in one receptacle.
+When you set up a pneumatic conveyor to push bulk materials through the system, you can feed them from one source but push them out to multiple outlets, giving you greater flexibility in production runs.
+When you set up the pneumatic conveying system to pull materials under a vacuum, you can accept materials from various input sources and collect them in one receptacle.

 Advantages of Using Pneumatic Conveying